Dash-Industry-Forum/dash.js/pages/usage/track-selection.md

 our [sample section](https://reference.dashif.org/dash.js/nightly/samples/advanced/custom-initial-track-selection.html)

 ### Changing the default track selection logic

-dash.js offers various predefined approaches to select the initial track.
-By default, the `selectionPriority` attribute from the MPD is used to determine which track to select.
-This logic can be disabled by adjusting the corresponding settings
+When neither initial media setting nor any custon track selection function provided a unique selection, the `selectionPriority` attribute from the MPD is used to determine which track to select.
+This logic can be disabled by adjusting the corresponding settings flag:
-flag:

 ````js
 player.updateSettings({